 Bogyo means defense.
+Sei-chu-sen is the central line through the body from top of the head, down through the spine to the floor.
 In this drill, the two partners take turns being attacker and defender.
 They start as in tegatana awase and move around smoothly, but then one (pre-designated as the attacker) either raises the opposite arm to begin a strike or raises a leg to begin a kick.
 Since it is a drill, don’t finish the strikes or kicks.
 Note that it is the opposite arm that is used to initiate strike.
 That is, if you are doing the tegatana awase with your right arm forward and touching your partner’s right arm, you will raise your left arm as if to strike.

 As you do the drill, each person should make three attacks before switching attacker and defender.
 Perform on both left and right sides.

-A gassho is a pray position, with the palms pressed together.
+A gassho is a pray position, with the side of the hands pressed together in a triangle position.
 In this drill, you again work on timing and moving smoothly and quickly when attacked.
 Here, the pre-designated attacker either goes for an overhead temple strike to the head (migi men or hidari men), or raises a knee as if to begin a kick.